libxml-raku/LibXML-raku/docs/RelaxNG.md

 try { $rngschema->validate( $doc ); };
 ```

 This function allows one to validate a (parsed) document against the given RelaxNG schema.
 The argument of this function should be an LibXML::Document object.
-If this function succeeds, it will return True, otherwise it will throw, reporting the found.
+If this function succeeds, it will return 0, otherwise it will throw, reporting the found.
 Because of this validate() should be always be execute in a `try` block or in the scope of a `CATCH` block.

 ### method is-valid (alias ACCEPTS)